Article updated for 2023

 Access to the right technology

-Technology has played an important role in the hospitality industry for many years, but now more so than ever.
 From handheld ordering and contactless payments, to efficient rota building and online reservations; hospitality workers are recognising how tech can help both make their lives easier and enable them to work more efficiently.
 This in turn is making access to the right technology highly sought after by hospitality workers.
 And now so more than ever.
 With staff shortages at a record high, technology can make a big difference in helping your team work efficiently if and when employee availability is limited.

 As is the case with employees in many other sectors, job flexibility has become more and more important over the years.
 Although there’s only so much flexibility you can give those working in hospitality (obviously having your bartender or chef working from home is out of the question), there are certainly things you can do.
 Primarily job seekers are looking for roles that enable them to have a good work-life balance.
 Here are few things you can offer in order to give your employees the flexibility they’re looking for: